 Boys’ Hostel of Presidency University was established in 1886 as the Government Eden Hindu Hostel.
 This hostel is one of the largest hostels of this country that can accommodate around 300 students.
 Among its many illustrious boarders, the hostel accommodated the first President of India, Dr Rajendra Prasad, who studied at the erstwhile Presidency College.
-Presidency University Girls’ Hostel was established in its 175th birth anniversary, 1992
+Since renovation work is going on and presently 110 boarders can stay there.
+Presidency University Girls’ Hostel was established in 1992 to commemorate its 175th birth anniversary.
+It can accommodate 210 boarders.

-Admission to hostel starts immediate after the beginning of the academic session every year.
-The tentative date is usually announced on University notice board and the website.
+The tentative date for admission to the respective hostels is usually announced on University notice board and the website.

-Students admitted to Presidency University can obtain forms for admission to hostels from the University website or the Office of the Dean of Students.
+Students admitted to Presidency University can obtain forms for admission to hostels from the University website or the Office of the Dean of Students’ Affairs.

-Accommodation shall be granted on the basis of three factors; approximate distance from residence to the University.
-Certificate from a Gazetted Officer not below the rank of a BDO or OC of the Local Police Station or from the Head of the Institution last attended and attested copy of the Ration Card are to be enclosed with the admission form, family income and marks obtained in the last examination.
+Accommodation shall be granted on the basis of three factors; approximate distance from residence to the University, certificate from MP/MLA/Panchayat/Gazetted Officer or OC of the Local Police Station or from the Head of the Institution last attended to be enclosed with the admission form,marks obtained in the last examination and family income, Certificate from Employer/MP/MLA/Panchayat/Gazetted Officer to be enclosed.

-Allotment of rooms shall be the sole discretion of the Hostel administration, which may allot the rooms either on first-come-first-served or any other basis, depending upon the situation, prevailing factors and objectives e.g. fostering cross-cultural relationships.
+Allotment of rooms shall be the sole discretion of the Students’ Welfare Board, which may allot the rooms either on first-come-first-served or any other basis, depending upon the situation, prevailing factors and objectives e.g. fostering cross-cultural relationships.

 At the time of admission every student has to submit a written undertaking in the prescribed form, countersigned by his/her parent/guardian, to the extent that he/she would abide by the rules and regulations of the Hostel.

-University reserves the right to grant or refuse admission to any candidate.
+University reserves the right to grant or refuse admission to a candidate.

-Each boarder must ensure that they receive their Hostel Identity Cards after admission.
+Each boarder must ensure that they receive their Hostel Identity Cards at the time of admission.

 The Boarders of the hostel are to abide by certain rules framed by the university authorities, which are as follows.